CCGL9058 Villages and Global Futures

 [This course is under the thematic cluster of ‘Sustaining Cities, Cultures, and the Earth’.]

-This course first explains the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the process of urbanization.
-It then provides a walk through from the conventional urban-rural divide to the more recent enlightenment of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals.
+This course first explains the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the processes of urbanization and globalization.
+It then presents various rural management approaches including humanitarian technology, disaster relief, and governance, policy and planning for resource management under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
 The changing role of various policy actors including officials, social entrepreneurs, corporate leaders as well as citizens and their collective actions for rural sustainability attainment will be discussed.

 Overseas case investigations will provide a critical perspective into the range of rural revitalization strategies where the effectiveness of international recognitions, social innovations and collaborative governance models for rural sustainability is examined.